bpaquet/node-logstash/Readme.markdown

 The regex filter is used to extract data from lines of logs.
 The lines of logs are not modified by this filter.

-Example : ``filter://regex://?regex=^(\S)+ &fields=toto``, to extract the first word of a line of logs, and place it into the ``toto`` field.
+Example: ``filter://regex://?regex=^(\S)+ &fields=toto``, to extract the first word of a line of logs, and place it into the ``toto`` field.
-Example 2 : ``filter://regex://nginx_combined?type=nginx``, to extract fields following configuration into the nginx_combined pattern. node-logstash is bundled with [some configurations](https://github.com/bpaquet/node-logstash/tree/master/lib/patterns).
+Example 2: ``filter://regex://nginx_combined?only_type=nginx``, to extract fields following configuration into the nginx_combined pattern. node-logstash is bundled with [some configurations](https://github.com/bpaquet/node-logstash/tree/master/lib/patterns).
 You can add your custom patterns directories, see options ``--patterns_directories``.

-Params :
+Params:

-* regex : the regex to apply
+* regex: the regex to apply
-* fields : the name of fields which wil receive the pattern extracted (see below for the special field timestamp)
+* fields: the name of fields which wil receive the pattern extracted (see below for the special field timestamp)
-* type : if this field is set, only the lines of logs with the same type will be processed by this filter.
+* type: if this field is set, only the lines of logs with the same type will be processed by this filter.
-* date_format : if date_format is specified and a ``timestamp`` field is extracted, the plugin will process the data extracted with the date_format, using [moment](http://momentjs.com/docs/#/parsing/string-format/).
+* date\_format: if date_format is specified and a ``timestamp`` field is extracted, the plugin will process the data extracted with the date\_format, using [moment](http://momentjs.com/docs/#/parsing/string-format/).
 The result will replace the original timestamp of the log line.

+Mutate replace
+---

+The mutate replace filter is used to run regex on specified field.

+Example: ``filter://mutate_replace?toto&from=\\.&to=-`` replace all ``.`` in ``toto`` field by ``-``

+Params:

+* from: the regex to find pattern which will be replaced.
+You have to escape special characters.
+* to: the replacement string

 License
 ===